Video The Washingtons, The Custises, and the Making of America

 Harry S. Truman inherited the White House toward the end of World War II.
 The Truman family had time to settle in the White House just before serious structural problems forced them out in late 1948.
 Massive renovations and reconstruction of the house continued until 1952.

-In 1960, President and Mrs. Eisenhower accepted a donation of early 19th century American federal furniture for the Diplomatic Reception Room.
+In 1960, President Dwight Eisenhower and First Lady Mamie Eisenhower accepted a donation of early 19th century American federal furniture for the Diplomatic Reception Room.
 This was the first successful attempt to furnish a White House room in the period of its earliest occupancy, and set the precedent of obtaining a museum-quality collection of furnishings for the White House.

-After the 1963 assassination of John F. Kennedy, President and Mrs. Lyndon B. Johnson inherited a White House whose state rooms were largely furnished with early 19th century pieces.
+After the 1963 assassination of John F. Kennedy, President Lyndon Johnson and First Lady "Lady Bird" Lyndon B. Johnson inherited a White House whose State Rooms were largely furnished with early 19th century pieces.
 In 1964, to continue the efforts of Jacqueline Kennedy, Lyndon Johnson issued an Executive Order establishing the advisory Committee for the Preservation of the White House and a permanent position for a White House curator.

-When President and Mrs. Richard M. Nixon took up residence in 1969, the wear and tear of thousands of visitors and guests necessitated improvements to several rooms.
+When President Richard M. Nixon and First Lady Patricia Nixon took up residence in 1969, the wear and tear of thousands of visitors and guests necessitated improvements to several rooms.
 In 1970, First Lady Patricia Nixon and the Committee for the Preservation of the White House began a program to furnish several of the rooms in high quality American decorative arts from the early 19th century.
 Major examples by cabinetmakers Duncan Phyfe and Charles-Honoré Lannuier were acquired for the Green and Red Rooms.
 Acquisitions during the Nixon administration were substantial, bringing hundreds of pieces of furniture, nineteen chandeliers, and examples of china services from past administrations, as well as carpets to the White House.

-President and Mrs. Gerald Ford were in residence during America's bicentennial in 1976, and received several donations from patriotic citizens.
+President Gerald Ford and First Lady Betty Ford were in residence during America's bicentennial in 1976, and received several donations from patriotic citizens.
 Among these were pieces of James and Dolley Madison's French dinnerware and Edith Roosevelt's carved ivory fan.
 First Lady Betty Ford used examples from the historic dinner services for small, private dinners.

-President and Mrs. Jimmy Carter demonstrated a deep appreciation for the history of the house.
+President Jimmy Carter and First Lady Rosalynn Carter demonstrated a deep appreciation for the history of the house.
 First Lady Rosalynn Carter concentrated on expanding the art collection and added important works such as George Caleb Bingham's 1847 Lighter Relieving Steamboat Aground.
-In 1979 Mrs. Carter helped create the White House Preservation Fund, which provides an endowment for new acquisitions and for the refurbishing of state rooms.
+In 1979 Mrs. Carter helped create the White House Preservation Fund, which provides an endowment for new acquisitions and for the refurbishing of State Rooms.
 That same year the only known surviving sofa from the French Monroe suite was given to the house.

-When President and Mrs. Ronald Reagan came to the house in 1981, they continued to add furnishings with historic White House associations.
+When President Ronald Reagan and First Lady Nancy Reagan came to the house in 1981, they continued to add furnishings with historic White House associations.
 Notably, two 1818 East Room chairs and a brass and ivory presidential seal used by Abraham Lincoln were acquired.
 The first lady was a great force behind soliciting contributions for an extensive redecoration of the private quarters and the maintenance of public spaces.
 Over 150 collection objects, the marble walls, wood doors and floors in the public rooms were conserved.

 First Lady Nancy Reagan commissioned a new state dinner and dessert service that had 220 place settings, each with nineteen pieces.
 The large and expensive service was acquired with funds donated from a private foundation, but it was widely criticized at a time of federal budget cuts.
 Under the Ronald Reagan administration, the first comprehensive conservation survey of the White House furniture collection was conducted, and the American Association of Museums accredited the house as a museum in 1988.

-President and Mrs. William Jefferson Clinton moved to the White House in 1993.
+President Bill Clinton and First Lady Hillary Rodham Clinton moved to the White House in 1993.
 First Lady Hillary Rodham Clinton continued to support the White House Endowment Fund, and through her efforts its 25 million-dollar goal was met in 1998.
 President Clinton appointed members to the preservation committee to broaden its expertise, and Mrs. Clinton sought its advice for the 1995 refurbishment of the Blue Room and the East Room.
-The Entrance Hall, Cross Hall and Grand Staircase were refurbished in 1997, and the State Dining Room in 1998.
+The Entrance Hall, Cross Hall, and Grand Staircase were refurbished in 1997, and the State Dining Room in 1998.
 Many objects came into the collection during the Clinton years, including a pair of eighteenth-century mahogany chairs with a history of having been purchased in 1789 for George Washington's first presidential residence in New York.

 To celebrate the 200th anniversary of the White House, the White House Historical Association donated a set of special gifts to America's home: a pair of elegant 19th century French porcelain vases, a rare 19th century mahogany desk and bookcase, and a new state dinner and dessert service for 300.
 The cylinder secretary and bookcase is a sophisticated example of American Empire furniture built by an unknown master cabinetmaker in New York about 1830.
 The gilded porcelain vases, circa 1820, feature hand-painted images of George Washington and John Adams on one side.
 The reverse sides include gilded eagles derived from the Great Seal of the United States, along with the words "E PLURIBUS UNUM," all executed in burnished and matte gold.